TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-on-premises/debian-ubuntu/dashboard.md

 `bionic` is the code name for Ubuntu 18.04.
-Please substitute it with your particular [ubuntu release](https://wiki.ubuntu.com/Releases), e.g. focal.
+Please substitute it with your particular [ubuntu release](https://wiki.ubuntu.com/Releases), e.g. `focal`.

 {{< /note >}}